 Each half term every year group has a Science theme.
 Lessons are exciting and engaging with lots of hands on practical experiments.
 Skills of scientific enquiry are taught across the term with a focus on how to write up experiments and an emphasis on the correct terminology and vocabulary.

-The children in Early Years have been busy experimenting with different materials.
+In the Autumn term the children in Early Years were busy experimenting with different materials.
 Children were challenged to find which material would be the best to make Paddington Bear a waterproof coat with and had lots of fun testing the materials to see which one could cope best with getting very wet.
-The Early Years children have also enjoyed exploring the 'Discovery Zone' in their classroom and the 'Investigation Station' outside in their courtyard.
+The Early Years children also enjoyed exploring the 'Discovery Zone' in their classroom and the 'Investigation Station' outside in their courtyard.
 The teachers in Early Years are sure there are lots of budding scientists in their classes!

 Year 1 launched their Autumn 2 topic 'The Three Little Pigs' with a super science investigation morning to find out which material would be the best for a pig house.
 The children worked together to plan how to make the strongest houses and then built three houses out of straw, sticks and bricks.
 Suddenly, a big bad wolf appeared and entered the Year 1 classrooms!
 He tried his best to blow down the houses and managed to get two of them down, the straw and stick houses, but he couldn't blow down the brick house!